 Inside the 529 plan, contributions will grow tax free, making it a smart saving strategy for education expenses.
 When funds are withdrawn from 529 plans for qualifying education expenses, they are tax-free.
 If funds are withdrawn for purposes other than qualified education costs, the earnings are subject to income tax along with a 10% penalty.
 Qualified education expenses include tuition, fees, books, supplies and equipment.

 Now that you have a handle on the basics, here are some of the additional benefits of using a 529 plan.
+Consult with a SYM advisor on the particulars of your situation.

 Federal Tax Benefits– Although contributions are not deductible on your federal tax return, your investment grows tax-free.
 The distributions to pay for the beneficiary’s qualified education expenses are tax-free.